zopefoundation/ZODB/documentation/articles/multi-zodb-gc.rst

 Using zc.zodbdgc (fix PosKeyError's)
 ====================================

+*This article was written by Hanno Schlichting*

 The `zc.zodbdgc <http://pypi.python.org/pypi/zc.zodbdgc>`_ library contains two
 useful features.
 On the one hand it supports advanced ZODB packing and garbage collection approaches and on the other hand it includes the ability to create a database of all persistent references.

 The second feature allows us to debug and repair PosKeyErrors by finding the persistent object(s) that point to the lost object.